anupam2005/AzureCertificationPrep/README.md

 ## 12. Pricing
 -------

-The pricing calculator for Azure is a comprehensive tool you can use to estimate any combination of services on Azure.
+The **pricing calculator** for Azure is a comprehensive tool you can use to estimate any combination of services on Azure.
 The Total Cost of Ownership Calculator can indicate the savings achieved by moving your on-premises services to Azure.
 The Azure portal can only estimate costs of existing services that you have in your account.

-Azure spending limits are the recommended way to manage the total spend on your Azure subscription.
+**Azure spending limits** are the recommended way to manage the total spend on your Azure subscription.
 When your usage results in charges that exhaust your spending limit, the services you deployed are disabled for the rest of that billing period.

 A subscription represents a grouping of Azure resources.
 An invoice is generated at the subscription scope.

+If you want to **raise the limit or quota above the default limit**, open an online customer support request at no charge.

 **Azure Cost Management** is a part of the Azure portal that can visualize your current and future costs.
 It also includes tools for financial governance to make sure you don't get unexpected costs from incorrect use of Azure resources.